cavvia/Flowprint/README.md

 * This gives Flowprint the routing information required to visualise a trip from an origin to a destination.

 * Flowprint will search for your shortest paths file in the 'dat' subfolder, with naming convention MyNetworkName_shortest_paths.rdat
+* Support for multiple trip files exist.
+More doc on that soon.

 Configuration: